TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/UsingFal/ExamplesStorageRepository.rst

 .. include:: /Includes.rst.txt

 ..  _fal-using-fal-examples:
 ..  _fal-using-fal-examples-storage-repository:

 ===========================
-The StorageRepository Class
+The StorageRepository class
 ===========================

-The :php:`\TYPO3\CMS\Core\Resource\StorageRepository` is the main class for creating and retrieving file storage objects.
+The :php:`\TYPO3\CMS\Core\Resource\StorageRepository` is the main class for creating and retrieving
+:ref:`file storage <fal-architecture-components-storage>` objects.
 It contains a number of utility methods, some of which are described here, some others which appear in the other code samples provided in this chapter.